akka/akka/akka-docs/java/logging.rst

 The log message may contain argument placeholders ``{}``, which will be substituted if the log level is enabled.

+The Java :class:`Class` of the log source is also included in the generated :class:`LogEvent`.
+In case of a simple string this is replaced with a “marker” class :class:`akka.event.DummyClassForStringSources` in order to allow special treatment of this case, e.g. in the SLF4J event listener which will then use the string instead of the class’ name for looking up the logger instance to use.

 Event Handler
 =============